Health Plans For State Employees Use Medicare's Hammer On Hospital Bills

 States.
 They're just as perplexed as the rest of us over the ever-rising cost of health care premiums.

-Now some states –including Montana, North Carolina and Oregon — are moving to control costs of state employee health plans.
+Now some states — including Montana, North Carolina and Oregon -- are moving to control costs of state employee health plans.
 Their strategy: Use Medicare reimbursement rates to recalibrate how they pay hospitals.
 If the gamble pays off, more private-sector employers could start doing the same thing.

 "Government workers will get it first, then everyone else will see the savings and demand it," says Glenn Melnick, a hospital finance expert and professor at the University of Southern California.
 "This is the camel's nose.
 It will just grow and grow."